 It was such a magical moment I couldn’t stop my tears.
 I will always remember that day on Cliffs of Moher and that old man playing…

 Finally, we came to Galway, the city I knew so well from all those traditional Irish songs.
-Cute little town was a place where I saw the most street musicians than anywhere else in the world.
-Literally, every fifty meters there was someone playing or singing.
+The cute little town was a place where I saw the most street musicians than anywhere else in the world.
+Literally, every fifty meters someone was playing or singing.

-Well, after we’ve came back to Dublin, we ended up at a pizza place again (it looks like we were eating a lot of Italian food in Dublin).
+Well, after we’ve come back to Dublin, we ended up at a pizza place again (it looks like we were eating a lot of Italian food in Dublin).
 It was the Milano Restaurant in Temple Bar, which is a sub-brand of London’s Pizza Express, I love to go to when in England.
-It was nice and cozy, and pizza was delicious!
+It was nice and cosy, and the pizza was delicious!

 Day four – Thursday in Dublin

-Beside a trip to Cliff of Moher, this was probably my favourite day in Dublin.
-The weather was great and we’ve spent it by exploring Irish history.
+Besides a trip to Cliff of Moher, this was probably my favourite day in Dublin.
+The weather was great, and we’ve spent it by exploring Irish history.

 General Post Office

-During out five days in Dublin, I have learned probably the most about the Irish fight for independence.
+During our five days in Dublin, I have learned probably the most about the Irish fight for independence.
 We started our day by visiting General Post Office were the Irish Revolution in 1916 started.
-There is an amazing exhibition and a movie about it at a basement of the building.
+There is an amazing exhibition and a movie about it in the basement of the building.

 After we’ve seen it, I’ve finally understood all the issues from Irish history and also the problems and differences there were between the south and the north.
 It’s also visible in the Irish flag.
-It’s said that a green colour symbolises the south of Ireland, orange the north and the white in a middle a peace between them.
-This exhibition is probably the biggest recommendation I have for anyone visiting Dublin.
+It’s said that a green colour symbolises the south of Ireland, orange the north and the white in the middle a peace between them.
+This exhibition is probably the most significant recommendation I have for anyone visiting Dublin.

 EPIC Museum & CHQ Building

 EPIC Museum is located at a lovely CHQ Building with many co-working spaces, tech offices and restaurants.
-We were there during the lunch time and I really liked it.
-Many people that are working there were having a lunch at a same time as we did.
+We were there during the lunchtime, and I really liked it.
+Many people that are working there were having lunch at the same time as we did.
 It has such a great atmosphere with so many young people around.
 I almost felt like the new Facebook founder was sitting at the same restaurant.
 It’s really a cool and vibrant place.